Cubeir/Vanilla-RTX-App/README.md

 - `DLSS version swapper`
 Allows you to import and manage a catalogue of DLSS dll files for easy version switching.
 The currently-installed version is automatically catalogued, so you won't lose the original dll when replacing it, allowing you to revert easily.
 Accepts `.dll` files and `.zip` archives containing any number of dlls.
 You can also remove dll files from your catalogue that you no longer need.
 Your currently-installed version of DLSS is always highlighted.
-> This feature is particularly essential to RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to the latest version of DLSS gives you sharper image as Minecraft's is heavily outdated.
-The app does not validate `.dll` files to belong to DLSS, it is your responsibility to provide valid DLSS files.
+> This feature is particularly essential to GeForce RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to the latest version of DLSS gives you sharper image as Minecraft's is heavily outdated.

 - `BetterRTX manager`
 Displays an up-to-date list of all available BetterRTX presets, which you can click to download and then install.
 The list is long so once a preset is downloaded it is moved to the top for convenience.
 Upon installing your first ever preset, a Default RTX preset is created at the top allowing you to rollback/uninstall BetterRTX.
-> All of your presets are wiped and the list is refreshed after game updates, the reason for that is to avoid potential game crashes, sometimes the bin files can become outdated, by tracking changes in game files and removing your current presets, it ensures you will never install outdated RTX files by accident.
+> All of your presets are wiped and the list is refreshed after game updates, the reason for that is to avoid potential game crashes, sometimes the files can become outdated, by tracking changes in game files and removing your current presets, it ensures you will never install outdated RTX files by accident.
-You will have to redownload the presets as they may have likely been updated on the [bedrock.graphics/api](https://bedrock.graphics/api), the app ensures you're always getting the latest, however, this depends entirely on BetterRTX updating the bin files fast enough, even then this is not going to be a big issue, if you experience crashes after installing a BetterRTX preset, you can always rollback to the default preset, which will always be re-created upon your first attempt at installing a BetterRTX preset after a game update.

-> In other words if BetterRTX has delays after Minecraft updates and you use the app, you may be left with stale/outdated cache, in which case you can use the refresh button in the top left corner to manually reset the API and preset cache, this won't touch your Default RTX preset, which is deleted strictly only after game updates.
+You will have to redownload the presets as they may have likely been updated on [bedrock.graphics/api](https://bedrock.graphics/api), the app ensures you're always getting the latest, however, this depends entirely on BetterRTX updating the bin files fast enough, even then this is not going to be a big issue, if you experience crashes after installing a BetterRTX preset, you can always rollback to the default preset, which will always be re-created upon your first attempt at installing a BetterRTX preset after a game update.
+In other words if BetterRTX has delays after Minecraft updates and you use the app, you may be left with stale/outdated cache, in which case you can use the refresh button in the top left corner to manually reset the API and preset cache, refresh button won't touch your Default RTX preset, which is cleared strictly after game updates.

-> Note: The last 2 features only support Minecraft GDK (1.21.120 and higher), and given the install paths can now vary compared to Minecraft UWP, the app first scans for the most common install locations, if that fails, a system-wide search takes place which will work if you give it time, but you're also given the choice to manually locate `Minecraft for Windows` or `Minecraft Preview for Windows` folders depending on the version of the game you're trying to swap DLSS of or install BetterRTX to.
+> Note: Given the install paths can now vary compared to Minecraft UWP, the app first scans for the most common install locations, if that fails, a system-wide search takes place which will work if you give it time, but you're also given the choice to manually locate `Minecraft for Windows` or `Minecraft Preview for Windows` folders depending on the version of the game you're trying to swap DLSS of or install BetterRTX to.
 The app then caches the game's location after initial detection, making subsequent preset changes or DLSS swapping faster.
 The cache remains valid until Minecraft is relocated.

 - `Preview (Togglable)`
   All of the app's functionalities are targeted at Preview/Beta version of Minecraft instead of main release while  `Preview` is active.